keithagroves/The-Chain-Gang/README.md

 #####Please consider the following:
 <div>
 <ul>
-<li> It is important to understand Counterwallet's asset features prior to these instructions.
-Please refer to Counterparty support for more information.</li>
+<li> It is important to understand Counterwallet's asset features prior to these instructions.</li>
 <li> Counterparty will charge you 0.5 XCP to create a new asset. </li>
-<li> The address that you choose for asset creation must contain at least 0.5 XCP before you begin.</li>
 </ul>
 </div>
 1. To join The Chain Gang **you must first obtain the name of the current Official Token**.
 This can be found at the bottom of www.hodl.info or by running the PHP code locally on your computer.
 For the sake of this tutorial, we’ll call it **FOOBAR**.